 Here at Pumpkin Web Design, we are Preston’s leading web design and content marketing professionals.
 We provide valuable web design, SEO, and marketing solutions to a range of clients, across the North West, including Southport and Wigan, as well as Manchester.
 As a result, we have produced this guide to everything you should know if you are experiencing a reduction in website traffic.

-What are the top reasons for a reduction in website traffic?
+What are the main causes of falling website traffic?

 There are many reasons why your website might not be getting as many hits as before.
 And sometimes this can literally happen overnight.
 But once you’ve worked out why the traffic has dropped, you can work on putting things right.
 So what are the top reasons for falling traffic?